JJHuan/UltrasoundImagingData/README.md

 # UltrasoundImagingData
 Data07102023_1.zip to Data07102023_8.zip contains all the 500 images and the image pixel data.
 250 of them are the image with 1 target and the rest have no target.
+In each image pixel data file, the first 3 lines are the headers to explain the parameters used for CPWC imaging and the target information.
+Image pixel data start from the 9th line.

 GeneratingImageData.m, CPWC.m and cyst_pht.m are the MATLAB code to generate the CPWC imaging data.
 GeneratingImageData.m is the top level code.